slhck/ffmpeg-debug-qp/README.md

 ## Requirements

 - Python 3.8 or higher
-- ffmpeg v4 libraries (⚠️ ffmpeg v5 API is not supported yet, PRs are welcome!)
+- ffmpeg v4 libraries (⚠️ ffmpeg v5 or higher API is not supported)

 ### Linux